 Types of Tea

-Also known as "red tea," black teas are made from fermented leaves, which accounts for their darker color.
-Popular varieties of black tea include Bo lei, a Cantonese tea often drunk with dim sum, and luk on - a milder tea favored by the elderly.
+- Black tea: Also known as "red tea," black teas are made from fermented leaves, which accounts for their darker color.
+Popular varieties of black tea include Bo lei, a Cantonese tea often drunk with dim sum, and luk on—a milder tea that is favored by the elderly.

 While most of us have neither a pavilion nor a lily pond conveniently situated in our backyard, we can still indulge our penchant for this centuries-old beverage.
 With a little practice, it's easy to brew the perfect cup of tea.
 And budding fortune-tellers who eschew tea bags can hone their skills in the art of tasseomancy (reading tea leaves).